karpathy/karpathy.github.io/_posts/2015-03-30-breaking-convnets.markdown

 Of course, these examples are not as impactful as the ones that use a ConvNet because the ConvNet gives state of the art performance while a linear classifier barely gets to 3% accuracy, but it illustrates the point that even with a simple, shallow function it is still possible to play around with the input in imperceptible ways and get almost arbitrary results.

 **Regularization**.
 There is one subtle comment to make regarding regularization strength.
-In these experiments, increasing the regularization strength gave nicer, smoother and more diffuse weights but generalized to validation data *worse* than some of my best classifiers that displayed more noisy patterns.
+In my experiments above, increasing the regularization strength gave nicer, smoother and more diffuse weights but generalized to validation data *worse* than some of my best classifiers that displayed more noisy patterns.
 For example, the nice and smooth templates I've shown only achieve 1.6% accuracy.
 My best model that achieves 3.0% accuracy has noisier weights (as seen in the middle column of the fooling images).
 Another model with very low regularization reaches 2.8% and its fooling images are virtually indistinguishable yet produce 100% confidences in the wrong class.
 In particular:

 - High regularization gives smoother templates, but at some point starts to works worse.
 However, it is more resistant to fooling.
 (The fooling images look noticeably different from their original)
 - Low regularization gives more noisy templates but seems to work better that all-smooth templates.
 It is less resistant to fooling.